12 Common Sexually Transmitted Diseases (STDs) In Women

 - Find a local Obstetrician-Gynecologist in your town

-Sexually transmitted diseases (STD) facts
+Sexually transmitted disease (STD) definition and facts

 - STDs are infections that are transmitted during any type of sexual contact.